 Chloe grew up in Norfolk and lives in Norwich.
 She went to two comprehensive schools in West Norfolk, followed by York University where she studied English.
 Before being elected to Parliament, Chloe worked for Deloitte, a leading international firm which advises private businesses, government departments and public bodies.

-During her time as an MP she has been a Minister in the Cabinet Office with responsibilities for savings to the government back office of £10bn in-year, government cyber-security and constitutional reform.
+During her time as an MP she has served as Minister for the Constitution under three different Prime Ministers.
 She has also been a Treasury Minister, where her focus included oil and gas fiscal policy and a range of other taxes.
 Whilst serving as a back-bench MP, her Parliamentary work included scrutiny of the Modern Slavery Act 2015, and two Childcare bills which will provide help to millions of families.

-Chloe’s key interests are skills, employment and youth engagement.
-She has advised the Prime Minister and the Conservative Party on youth engagement – until recently, she served on the Conservative Party Board – and was awarded both “Youth Friendly MP 2014” and “Grassroots Diplomat Initiative - Business Driver 2014”.
+She was awarded both “Youth Friendly MP 2014” and “Grassroots Diplomat Initiative - Business Driver 2014”.
 She has chaired the All Party Parliamentary Group for Youth Employment, chaired the National Youth Agency’s Commission into Young People & Enterprise (2014-15) and was a commissioner on the Industry and Parliament Trust’s Youth Skills Commission (2014-15).
 She has played a key role in the All Party Parliamentary Group for Democratic Participation.

 Chloe also takes a keen interest in transport, having been elected to the Commons Transport Select Committee.
 She has chaired the All Party Parliamentary Group for Air Ambulances, and served as Chair of Trustees of the Air Ambulance Association (Charity).
 She co-chaired the Great Eastern Mainline Rail Taskforce (2013-2017), which has now secured £1bn of investment for East Anglia.
-She’s particularly proud that this work has brought about the new trains which constituents and regional passengers will enjoy – which in turn will bring thousands of jobs to Norwich.
+She’s particularly proud that this work has brought about the new trains which constituents are using now – which in turn will bring thousands of jobs to Norwich.

 Chloe has worked internationally too, representing Britain through the Inter-Parliamentary Union and training overseas sister parties in Africa and Eastern Europe through the Westminster Foundation for Democracy.
 With the UN and other agencies, she has assisted new MPs in Burma in developing their Parliament.

 She is an active charity volunteer, having attempted to climb Mt Kilimanjaro in 2006 for the British Heart Foundation and Leukaemia Research and having completed fundraising challenges for local charities such as John Grooms Court.
-She has volunteered for Norwich Foodbank; is Patron of YMCA Norfolk; Patron of Eating Matters (the Norfolk Eating Disorders Association); Patron of local childhood abuse charity Surviving Together; and Honorary Vice President of the Norfolk and Norwich Novi Sad Association.
-Chloe is a member of the Wensum Academy Trust and a member of the Norwich Business School Advisory Board, and has been chair of governors for a constituency primary school too.
+She is a trustee or patron of a range of local organisations, with lots of experience.
+Chloe is a member of the Wensum Academy Trust and has been chair of governors for a constituency primary school too.
 She sits on the advisory board of national social mobility charity Future First, and is currently working both nationally and locally to lead improvements for the life chances of the poorest children in Norwich.